Make It Happen Hypnotherapy

 Implementation and Duration of CBT-I

-CBT-I programs typically involve weekly sessions over six to eight weeks.
-Each session lasts between 30 to 60 minutes and focuses on specific aspects of cognitive and behavioural therapy.
-The structure of CBT-I programs may vary, but they generally include the following components:
+These programs have weekly sessions for six to eight weeks.
+Every session is 30-60 minutes long and focuses on the specifics of cognitive and behavioural therapy.
+The structure of CBT-I programs is different for every client, but they generally include these components:

 • Initial assessment and goal setting.